Crate Training in 8 Easy Steps

 “Need to Know” Key Points

 Crate training isn’t “imprisoning” your dog.
 It teaches them responsibility and calms anxiety.
-Read up on anxiety here and determine if your dog has it.

 Create positive associations for crate training through the use of rewards and games.